Math Ed Forum Meeting Minutes

 Stewart Craven discusses their (OTF Curriculum Forum) recommendations

-· Dave Zimmer feels we can't talk about courses without knowing the content of them
+· Dave Zimmer feels we can't talk about courses without knowing the

 · Foundations courses would be for the 'low performers'